clojure-lsp/clojure-lsp/README.md

 For all available documentation, check the official [website](https://clojure-lsp.github.io/clojure-lsp/).

-Also, clojure-lsp doesn't need to run in a editor, for more infromation check the [API documentation section](https://clojure-lsp.github.io/clojure-lsp/api/).
+Also, clojure-lsp doesn't need to run in a editor, for more information check the [API documentation section](https://clojure-lsp.github.io/clojure-lsp/api/).

 ---
 ## Contribution